reference

 Create a project config

-This creates docmancer.yaml in the current directory with default settings pointing to a local .docmancer/ directory:
+In the project directory, create a docmancer.yaml with settings pointing to a local .docmancer/ directory:

 index: